SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 	WILL NOT pass through any data to server or client.

 	SENDING RRQ AND WRQ TO SERVER
 	==============================
 	Sending RRQ and WRQ can be done trivially via several given commands.
 The rrq command is synonymous with the pull command, similarly, the wrq command is synonymous with the push command.
 Files are written and read from the directory specified upon server execution or through use of the 'cd' server command.
 On the client side, files are read from anywhere on the computer.
-However, the files are always saved to the directory directly above src.
-This is planned to be patched in a future version.
+Similarly, the files can be saved to any directory.

 	If not specified, the assumed mode for all file transfers is assumed to be in standard 8-bit NETASCII format.
 You can change this default mode through use of the 'mode NEWMODE' command in the client, where NEWMODE is